 Data are periodically being collected as part of the Forest Inventory Analysis undertaken by the USDA Forest Service in partnership with state agencies (NJDEP in New Jersey).
-However, the intensive analysis required to derive a solid estimate of urban forest cover from the data means that there is a substantial time lag.
-Release of the urban forest cover estimate based on the 2012 data is expected by 2017.
+However, there will be a substantial time lag before the update of urban forest cover estimate based will be complete.
 Other sources are available, but it is not possible to display a trend since they are single data points (not time series) and use different methodologies.

-1.3.2 Preserved Public Open Space The number of acres of land in recreation areas, parks, and open space that is permanently preserved and open to the public is increasing, although at a rate that has slowed in recent years.
+1.3.2 Preserved Public Open Space The number of acres of land in recreation areas, parks, and open space that is permanently preserved and open to the public is growing, although at a steadily diminishing rate as the amount of unprotected land remaining decreases.
 Figure 1.3.2.1 Cumulative Open Space with Public Access (in acres)